aalicardi/stock-analysis/README.md

 # stock-analysis
 ## Background
 Steve, a recent finance graduate, is helping his parents with their investments.
-In particular, his parents have decided to specificall invest in green energy but have done very little research.
-We helped Steve analyze stock data from Dago New Energy Corporation (DQ), along with data from a few other green energy stocks.
+In particular, his parents have decided to invest in green energy but have done very little research.
+Using VBA, we helped Steve analyze stock data from Dago New Energy Corporation (DQ), along with data from a few other green energy stocks.
 The data analysis sheet that we completed for Steve worked well, but there were a few things that could be improved.

 ### Purpose
-The purpose of this assignment is to refactor the macro that we previously built to include allow for expansions in the original dataset as need.
+The purpose of this assignment is to refactor the macro that we previously built to improve it's performance.

 ## Original versus Refactored Script
 One of the major changes we are making to the code to improve is is getting rid of a nested loop.
 Three output arrays are used instead.